apalhinha/workout/content/exercises/auto/f/flutter-kicks.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Flutter Kicks"
 url: "/exercises/flutter-kicks-workout-exercise"
 eid: "flutter-kick"
 exercise: "Flutter Kicks"
-description: "See the Flutter Kicks exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Flutter Kicks exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Exercise is simple and requires minimal technique.", "A few repetitions can be done by any one, even without preparation.
 When used with longer repetitions can become a serious exercise."]
 steps: ["Lay down on your back, hands facing the ground near the hips.", "Raise one leg up to 45 degrees keeping the straight position.", "Bring it back while raising the other leg.", "Count each time one of the legs is up."]
 hints: ["Avoid bending your knees.", "You may place the hands slightly under the glutes t make the position more comfortable.", "Extend feet inline with the straight leg."]